goki/goki.github.io/content/en/docs/pi/_index.md

----
-title: Pi
++++
-description: Pi is an interactive parsing library that uses a simple and robust form of lexing and parsing based on top-down recursive descent.
+description = 'Pi is an interactive parsing library that uses a simple and robust form of lexing and parsing based on top-down recursive descent.' title = 'Pi' weight = 4
-weight: 4
----
++++

 The `pi` package supports a simple and robust form of lexing and parsing based on top-down recursive descent, and allows users to create parsers using the [GoGi](https://github.com/goki/gi) graphical interface system.
 It is used for syntax highlighting, completion, and more advanced language-structure specific functionality in GoGi and in the [Gide](https://github.com/goki/gide) IDE / editor (where we need to support multiple different languages, and can't just rely on the excellent builtin Go parser).